Mario Party DS Mechanics Research

 Coin Roulette

 The target value is chosen randomly from 1-6, with each value having practically equal probability.
-The wheel can be timed.
+The wheel can be timed with roughly a 5-frame window.

 Wheel of Wonder